Lebanon at the 1972 Winter Olympics: Alpine skiing

 Ghassan Keyrouz represented the nation in two alpine skiing events: the men's giant slalom event and the men's slalom event.
 In the first run of the giant slalom on 9 February, Keyrouz posted a time of 2 minutes, 5 seconds, ranking 53rd in the field.
-The following day, he skiied with a time of 2 minutes, 11 seconds.
+The following day, he skied with a time of 2 minutes, 11 seconds.
 With a total time of 4 minutes, 16 seconds, Keyrouz finished 45th in a field of 48, 1 minute and 7 seconds behind gold-medal winner Gustav Thöni of Italy.
 On 12 February, Keyrouz placed 6th in Group E of the classification round after posting a total time of 2 minutes, 10 seconds, after two runs.
 The following day, Keyrouz posted a did not finish in the final of the slalom event.